Engineering

 When ChatGPT launched, we started identifying all the ways that AI could create smarter product experiences for our customers.

-For context, incident.io is an incident management tool which helps organisations collaborate when responding to incidents.
+For context, incident.io is an incident management tool which helps organizations collaborate when responding to incidents.
 A key part of any incident is the summary, which is the first thing newcomers read when getting up to speed.
 However, keeping that summary fresh proves to be a pain point for responders who are usually zoned in on mitigating the issue.

 See how we're transforming the way you learn from incidents with AI

-In early 2023 one of our founding engineers, Lawrence, wrote a prototype to summarise an incident using all the updates, the Slack conversation and other metadata (the exact prompt we used is in the appendix).
+In early 2023 one of our founding engineers, Lawrence, wrote a prototype to summarize an incident using all the updates, the Slack conversation and other metadata (the exact prompt we used is in the appendix).
 Even with a simple prompt we could see that this approach works, it would just need some love to make it usable (which turns out to be easier said than done - more on that later).

 Once we started seeing OpenAI make big improvements to their model’s performance and reliability, we decided to invest some time into understanding what a native experience would look like and building this from the ground up.